 19 July 2013

-Rules will be developed to prevent BEPS by engaging in transactions which would not realistically occur between unrelated parties.
+Rules will be developed to prevent BEPS by engaging in transactions which would not realistically occur between third parties.
 This will require …

 clarification of the circumstances in which transactions can be recharacterised.
 There is also to be a clarification of TP methods, in particular profit splits, which should be applied in the context of global value chains.
 The work will also aim to provide protection against common types of base eroding payments, such as management fees and head office expenses.
 The work is to be completed within two years.